-A review of the Aboriginal Heritage Act 1975 is underway.
+A review of the Aboriginal Heritage Act 1975 has been completed.

 The Act provides for statutory guidelines which specify the actions required by a person to establish a defence in accordance with section 21 of the Act.
 They provide an opportunity for people and businesses to be pro-active in seeking to minimise potential harm to Aboriginal heritage, and to avoid the possibility of their actions being negligent.

 The guidelines also adopt any standards, rules, codes, guidelines or other documents.
 Anyone who acts in accordance with these adopted documents is taken to be acting in accordance with the Guidelines.

 The following documents have been adopted in the Guidelines:

 - A general defence of “compliance with the guidelines”, specifically for offences under sections 9 and 14.